LDFandinoR/RealTimeBusTracker/README.md

 ## 🚀 Improvements:

-For future improvementes these could be implemented:
+For future improvementes these features could be implemented:
 - [ ] Add options so that the user can select which route to see.
 - [ ] Add view options to allow the user to change from light to dark colors as preferred
 - [ ] Display a notification when the rout ends.